 - These libraries are so nice we want to use them for everything instead of gross HTML (JS managed routing, React Router, single page applications)

-- Interface design with CSS kinda sucks for specially for complex applications (SASS, Tailwind, prebuilt UI component libraries, Styled Components)
+- Interface design with CSS kinda sucks for especially for complex applications (SASS, Tailwind, prebuilt UI component libraries, Styled Components)

 - Complex applications need complex application state models (Redux, Zustand, NGXS)